-RENEWABLE E SIEMENS Gamesa Fujitsu's ground-breaking Artificial Intelligence technology dramatically cuts the time required for an inspection of turbine blades."
-Kenneth Lee Kaser Head of Supply Chain Management Siemens Gamesa Siemens Gamesa partners with Fujitsu to co-create an Artificial Intelligence platform that can identify flaws during quality checks more quickly.
-At a glance Country: Denmark Industry: Renewable Energy Founded: 1847 Industry: siemens.com Challenge Siemens must put each of the 5,000 blades it produces annually through a stringent quality assurance process.
+Siemens Gamesa Renewable Energy, S.A.
+Co-creation of an Artificial Intelligence solution to quickly identify flaws during quality checks

+Siemens must put each of the 5,000 blades it produces annually through a stringent quality assurance process.
 Any flaws when a blade is in operation could prove catastrophic and could inflict major damage to the company's reputation.
-However, manually evaluating UT scanning of each blade takes up to six hours.
-Solution The company wanted a faster solution that wouldn't compromise on accuracy or safety.
-Working with long-term partner Fujitsu, together they co-created an Artificial Intelligence solution that could automatically detect flaws through machine learning and deep learning capabilities.
-Benefit - Evaluation of each NDT scanning reduced by 80% - Flexible licensing enables the customer to scale as it grows, with minimal upfront investment
+However, manually evaluating Ultrasonic Testing (UT) scanning of each blade takes up to 6 hours.
+Working with long-term partner Fujitsu, together they co-created an Artificial Intelligence (AI) solution that could automatically detect flaws through machine learning and deep learning capabilities; it achieved 100% coverage of all defects and evaluation of each Nondestructive Testing scanning reduced by 80%.